Swagath18/BERT-Email-classification-and-Model-Optimization/README.md

 - Deploy public demo using HuggingFace Spaces or Render.
 - Add Gradio UI for user-friendly frontend interaction.

+## Note
+On the synthetic test set, my model achieved perfect precision, recall, and F1-score.
+There's no sign of overfitting on the available dataset.
+However, in a real-world scenario with messier emails and varied user behavior, I expect a slight performance drop, which could be handled with additional fine-tuning, data augmentation, and real-world validation

 ## Acknowledgements
 - Huggingface Transformers
 - FastAPI